johnston9/shot-caller/TESTING.md

 </h2>

 ### Latest Buzz
-Description: Use the Latest Buzz feature to View and Create Important Immediate Production Posts .<br>
+Description: Use the Latest Buzz feature to View and Create Important Immediate Production Posts.<br>

 - Use Case: View the Latest Buzz Posts<br>